Judge says Dakota Access developer can’t sue BankTrack

 U.S. District Judge Billy Roy Wilson in an order dated Tuesday dismissed Netherlands-based BankTrack as a defendant in a lawsuit that Texas-based Energy Transfer Partners filed in August against that group, Greenpeace and Earth First.
 In separate rulings this week, he also cast doubt on whether the lawsuit will succeed against the other two groups.

-ETP contended in its lawsuit that BankTrack used “disinformation and extortive schemes” to try to get banks not to fund the company, threatening the banks with “brand damaging campaigns.”
-More broadly, the lawsuit connects BankTrack with what ETP says was a campaign by pipeline opponents to incite acts of terrorism by protesters such as arson fires.

-Wilson said the lawsuit “vaguely attempts” to connect BankTrack to acts of radical ecoterrorism, but he concluded that the group’s conduct amounted to “writing a few letters” and said ETP did not have a valid claim against the group under the Racketeer Influenced and Corrupt Organizations Act.
+Wilson concluded that BankTrack’s conduct amounted to “writing a few letters” and that ETP did not have a valid claim against the group under the Racketeer Influenced and Corrupt Organizations Act.

 “None of BankTrack’s actions promoted, assisted or condoned violent criminal conduct,” he wrote.